jadecobra/python_tdd_exercises/source/classes.rst

    def test_class_definitions_with_pass(self):
     self.assertIsInstance(classes.ClassWithPass(), object)

-the terminal displaysa :doc:`ModuleNotFoundError` because I have an import statement for a module called ``classes``
+the terminal displays a :doc:`ModuleNotFoundError` because I have an import statement for a module called ``classes``

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^